-Summer is the time for adventure, and what’s more adventurous than a scavenger hunt?
+Try a summer adventure scavenger hunt.
+After all, summer is the time for adventure, and what’s more adventurous than a scavenger hunt?
 This summer fundraising idea might take a bit more planning on your part, but with the right preparation, you can deliver an experience your supporters will never forget.

 20. Summer-Themed Bar Crawl

 Run a bar crawl with local breweries and put a summer spin on it.
-Entice participants to come out and find their new favorite summer brew by advertising the stops and featured beverages ahead of time.
+Entice community members to come out and find their new favorite summer brew by advertising the stops and featuring beverages ahead of time.

-21. Summer Hike and Camping Excursion
+21. Hiking and Camping Excursion

 22. Food and/or Drink Festival

-23. Arts Show
+23. Art Show

 24. Car Wash